astronaut505/special-lamp/README.md

-**In conclusion,** it seems like I stumbled through the project like a clumsy panda trying to do calculus.
+**In conclusion,** it seems like I stumbled through the project.
 I mean, who has the time and patience to calculate the EPS of every company in the index and then weigh them?  :rofl::rofl::rofl:

 And let's not even get started on the out-of-sample method. it just doesn't make any sense.
 It's probably as accurate as a squirrel predicting the stock market.